-Our client, a prominent global semiconductor equipment manufacturer, faced an urgent challenge due to the obsolescence of a critical I/O Controller.
+Orbit & Skyline partnered with a leading semiconductor OEM facing an urgent controller obsolescence challenge due to the obsolescence of a critical I/O Controller, requiring an end-to-end obsolescence controller solution to ensure continued tool operation.
 This controller played a vital role in operating semiconductor tools by managing analog, digital, Ethernet (IP/TCP), and fiber optic interfaces.
 The discontinuation of this component posed a significant risk to ongoing operations, tool availability, and long-term maintenance.

-The primary objective was to develop a fully compatible form-fit-function replacement for the legacy controller, capable of supporting four distinct configurations.
+For this semiconductor OEM, the objective was to deliver a fully compatible obsolescence controller solution as a form-fit-function replacement for the legacy controller, capable of supporting four distinct configurations.
 The replacement had to integrate seamlessly with the existing tool infrastructure while meeting all required functional, electrical, and regulatory compliance standards.

 System Complexity: The controller needed to support a mix of analog, digital, Ethernet, and fiberoptic interfaces.